avlis/pxe/README.md

 ## Notes:
 - developed using IBM blades, with a serial console on ttyS1, and a private VLAN on ethernet 2, that is used for DHCP/PXE and coreOS comms only.
-- "public" IP address is set by cloud-config, not DHCP.
+- "public" IP address of hosts (eth0) is set by cloud-config (provided by this container, customised for each host).
 - DHCP subnet is currently hardcoded as a /24, from .10 to .250; but it should/could be even smaller, as we use reservations?...
-- Yes, it sounds silly to read the config files on each request on the httpserver, but this way you can change the config files on the data folder and not have to reload the container... this should only happen when a host boots.
+- Yes, it sounds silly to read the config files on each request on the httpserver that serves cloud-configs, but this way you can change the config files on the data folder and not have to reload the container...
+Also, this reloading this should only happen when a host boots.

 ## Enhancements over the original project:
 - IP address and subnet for DHCP server and range are extracted from the IP address set on eth1 via pipework.